learning-zone/nodejs-basics/README.md

 ## Q. ***What are the security mechanisms available in Node.js?***

-* **Using the Helmet module**
+**Using the Helmet module**

 Helmet helps to secure your Express applications by setting various HTTP headers, like:

 * X-Frame-Options to mitigates clickjacking attacks,
 * Strict-Transport-Security to keep your users on HTTPS,
 * X-XSS-Protection to prevent reflected XSS attacks,
-    * X-DNS-Prefetch-Control to disable browsers’ DNS prefetching.
+* X-DNS-Prefetch-Control to disable browsers DNS prefetching.

 ```javascript
 const express = require('express')